cloudflare/workers-graphql-server/README.md

 [Try a demo by looking at the GraphiQL explorer](https://graphql-on-workers.signalnerve.com/graphiql).

+Why this rules: Cloudflare Workers is a serverless application platform for deploying your projects across Cloudflare's massive distributed network.
+Deploying your GraphQL application to the edge is a huge opportunity to build consistent low-latency API servers, with the added benefits of "serverless" (I know, the project has `server` in it): usage-based pricing, no cold starts, and instant, easy-to-use deployment software, using [Wrangler](https://github.com/cloudflare/wrangler).

 ## Usage

 You can begin building your own Workers GraphQL server by [installing Wrangler](https://workers.cloudflare.com/docs/quickstart/), the Workers command-line tool, and generating a new project: